bosonprotocol/boson-protocol-contracts/docs/tasks.md

 ### Migrate

-Migration scripts are available from release v2.2.1 on.
+Migration scripts are available from release v2.2.1.
 They are used to migrate to a higher version of the protocol.
 They include the configuration needed for the upgrade, and they execute all required pre- and post- upgrade actions.
 The upgrade is done with the same script as in [Upgrade facets](#upgrade-facets) task.
-The main difference between migration and just plain upgrade script is that migration scripts are easier to use and leave less room for the error.
+The main difference between migration and just plain upgrade script is that migration scripts are easier to use and leave less room for errors.
 Additionally, they allow to simulate the migration before actually performing it so any problems can be detected in advance.

 To use them, execute the following command
 ```